-Kick off project including: establish project management and communication protocols, lead kickoff meeting with key City staff, participate in introductory City Council meeting, attend tour of the City with City staff, refine scope of work and project schedule, lead goal-setting session with City Council and General Plan Advisory Committee, and gather data, maps, and documents.
-Introductory meetings with other advisory bodies being explored as part of a draft framework by City Council may be required.
+Kick off project upon notice to proceed, including: establish project management and communication protocols, lead kickoff meeting with key City staff, participate in introductory City Council meeting, attend tour of the City with City staff, refine scope of work and project schedule, lead goal-setting session with City Council and General Plan Advisory Committee, and gather available data, maps including GIS data, and documents.
+Introductory meetings with other advisory bodies being considered by City Council may be required.
+The Culver City Council has established a draft framework for advisory bodies, which may lead to Citizens Advisory Committee and various technical advisory committee formation.